keyvank/tsp/src/5-trust.md

 In bitcoin, it's the pub-keys that are transferring value with each other, and not human identities.
 It is indeed very hard to find out who controls a public-key, but the problem is, as soon as a public-key gets related to an actual identity in the real world, the money will get easily traceable afterwards.
 The creation of this relation is as simple as depositing your cryptocurrency to an exchange, in which you have disclosed your identity by going through KYC procedures.
 In fact, one of the only ways you can prevent others from finding the mapping between your public-key and your real-world identity, is to trade your crypto directly with others in-person, instead of using a crypto exchange as an intermediary.

 Fortunately, although you can't stop others from discovering your ownership of a certain public-key, there are ways you can make it hard for others to understand the interactions between different public-keys within a public blockchain.

-## Smart contracts

-UTXO/account
-When Satoshi invented Bitcoin, his main goal was making a system suitable for payments, but he made a quite dynamic approach to payments.
-When you hen you want to spend a UTXO in Bitcoin,

 ## TornadoCash